How To Raise A Puppy ULTIMATE Guide

 Little did I know how hard it was to raise a puppy

-Dexter was an extremely naughty puppy, but I never would have guessed that he would be bite me in the middle of the night…
+Dexter was an extremely naughty puppy, but I would never have guessed that he would bite me in the middle of the night.

-After that happened I really wanted to take him to puppy training school, but it was just so expensive.
+After that happened, I really wanted to take him to a puppy training school, but it was just so expensive.

 On top of that, I would have had to drive at least half an hour one way into town just to get him there.

 Luckily for me, I found a much much cheaper solution that worked wonders.

-I simply spend too much time on social media but this time it worked out in my favor.
-While browsing in a Facebook group I’m a member off.
+I simply spend too much time on social media, but this time it worked out in my favor.
+While browsing in a Facebook group, I’m a member of.

 After I got bit by Dexter, I spent the next few hours of my night researching and pondering.

-It was useless… I couldn’t find anything online that look worthwhile.
+It was useless; I couldn’t find anything online that looked worthwhile.

 So, I did what everyone does, Facebook.

 I vented in a dog group.
 Letting out all my frustration out about what happened with Dexter!
-A few of the members immediately replied and laughed and insured me that everything would be okay.
+A few of the members immediately replied and laughed and assured me that everything would be okay.

-I didn’t understand how they could be so confident about the situation, because it was a serious problem.
+I didn’t understand how they could be so confident about the situation, because it was a severe problem.

 One lady suggested an online dog training course that they’d all been following, for a long time.
 My first thought was how silly.